teiid/openshift/README.md

 Teiid Demo on OpenShift
 ===============================

-The following steps show you how to deploy the Teiid Demo on OpenShift.
+First, you will need an OpenShift account.
+If you do not already have an account, please go to https://openshift.redhat.com/app/getting_started

-Create an OpenShift account - see http://openshift.redhat.com/
+Note: the next two steps make use of the command line tool.
+If preferred, you can use the OpenShift Web Console to create the jbosseap-6.0 application and add the MySQL cartridge.
+Both the command line and web console are described at https://openshift.redhat.com/app/getting_started

-Create a jbosseap-6.0 application on OpenShift
+1) Create a jbosseap-6.0 application on OpenShift

     rhc app create -a teiiddemo -t jbosseap-6.0

-Add the MySQL cartridge to your application (make note of the DB credentials returned)
+2) Add the MySQL cartridge to your application (make note of the DB credentials returned)

     rhc app cartridge add -a teiiddemo -c mysql-5.1

-Add the upstream Teiid OpenShift repo
+3) Add the upstream Teiid OpenShift repo

     cd teiiddemo
     git remote add upstream -m master git://github.com/teiid/openshift.git